byoungdale/goesl/README.md

 GoESL is a small wrapper around [FreeSWITCH](https://freeswitch.org/) [Event Socket Library](https://wiki.freeswitch.org/wiki/Event_Socket_Library) written in [Go](http://golang.org).

-Point of this library is to fully implement FreeSWITCH ESL and bring outbound server and inbound client to the Go community :green_heart: :telephone_receiver:
+The point of this library is to fully implement FreeSWITCH ESL and bring outbound server and inbound client to the Go community :green_heart: :telephone_receiver:

 ### TODO?